tito21/brainfuck-interpreters/README.md

   - Can read from `stdin` or a file
   - Use `make` to compile and `make debug` to compile printing useful information for debugging.
+  - In the root directory is a slower implementation and under the `c` directory is faster.
+This uses a byte code transcompilation step and a stack layer.
+  - Execution time (Mandelbrot) 0m40,974s

 ## Python